Using Druid to fight ad fraud

 Upcoming initiatives include integrating Druid with our machine learning and anomaly detection systems and processes.
 We are also greatly expanding our set of visualisations used to analyse data in internal tools.

 We are constantly innovating new ways to get further ahead of these fraud operations and continue to protect our clients.
-With Druid we have a found an ideal analytics engine and we are excited to partner with Imply to realise Druid’s full potential in TrafficGuard’s analytics stack.
+With Druid, we have found an ideal analytics engine and we are excited to partner with Imply to realise Druid’s full potential in TrafficGuard’s analytics stack.